 - ask the prosecutor to support your motion (or at least not to oppose it).

-At the time of the hearing, your attorney will ask the judge to grant your motion for early termination of probation by explaining that your “good conduct and reform” justify the request and that terminating your probation would best serve the interests of justice.
+At the time of the hearing, we would ask the judge to grant your motion for early termination of probation by explaining that:

 2. What are the benefits?